lesmana/simple-local-test-runner-for-codingame/README.md

 how this works
 --------------

-using sophisticated algorithms and state of the art technology(*) the code autonomously learns what separator you are using for the test data file. it then proceeds to extract the individual test cases.
+the tool extracts the individual test cases one by one. for each test case the input part is saved to a file named input. the expected output part is saved to a file named expectedoutput.

+then your code is called
+with input piped in stdin
+and output (stdout) redirected to a file named actualoutput.
+(stderr is ignored).
-for each test case your code is called with input from test data in stdin and output captured. the actual output is then compared to the expected output.
+the actual output is then compared to the expected output.

 if diff then fail and abort. if same then continue with next test case.

-(*) no blockchain, sorry.

 ----
 Copyright Lesmana Zimmer lesmana@gmx.de